Schinzel/js-transpiler/README.md

 ## Version history
 ### 1.4
-_2020-08-01_
+_2020-08-XX_
-- `KotlinClass` and `KotlinEnum` are now public classes so that these can be invoked directly without using annotations.
+- `KotlinClass` and `KotlinEnum` are now public classes so that these can be invoked directly to generate JavaScript without using annotations.
 - `KotlinClass` and `KotlinEnum` accept Java classes as arguments.
 Note, annotations do not work on Java classes.
 ### 1.3.2